Colombian Treasury Minister Alberto Carrasquilla will present the government’s tax reform proposal to Congress today. Reform attempts in 2020

 The Colombian economy has contracted sharply since the start of the pandemic and the current budget deficit is around 9%.
 The government hopes to increase revenue through tax reform, including removing some exemptions from value added tax (VAT).
 If the government fails to pass meaningful reform, Colombia’s sovereign credit rating risks a severe drop.
 This could trigger capital flight, further hampering economic recovery.

-Wake up smarter with a review of the stories that will make the headlines in the next 24 hours.
+Wake up smarter with a review of the stories that will make headlines in the next 24 hours.
 Download The Daily Brief.